banindya/cme-workbench/README.md

 [Jira Adapter](https://github.com/consort-it/jira-adapter) | Reads tasks from Jira | no
 [Confluence Adapter](https://github.com/consort-it/confluence-adapter) | Used by Jenkins job to update documentation pages | no

-Each microservice nees some features to be a [valid Kubernetes microservice](https://github.com/consort-it/cme-workbench/wiki/Microservices).
+Each microservice needs some features to be a [valid Kubernetes microservice](https://github.com/consort-it/cme-workbench/wiki/Features-of-a-microservice).

 ## Demo application